QBDI/QBDI/docs/source/pyQBDI_usage.rst

 PyQBDI as a python library
 --------------------------

-When PyQBDI is used as a python library, the instrumentation code can be loaded in the process with ``ctypes`` python module.
+When PyQBDI is used as a python library, the target code can be loaded in the process with ``ctypes`` python module.

 Example